-Lynn University maintains a drug-free environment and a strict policy relating to the possession or use of any drug as defined by local, state and/or federal law, including marijuana.
+Lynn University strives to maintain a drug-free environment of any drug as defined by local, state and/or federal law, including marijuana is expected.
 Any student found in possession of or involved with any type of drug will be sanctioned by the university's conduct review board.
 A university representative will communicate with the parents if the student is found responsible for a violation of the university drug policy.